alexzhyshko/Bot.io/README.md

 }
 ```

-### Message/Callback handlers
+### Update handlers

-Currently, bot supports handling two basic types of updates - messages and callbacks, and to declare that the class is handling a `Message` or a `Callback`, respective annotations should be put over the class.
+Currently, bot supports handling of: Message, Callback, Edit Message, Document, Photo and Video types of updates.
-Moreover, to create the logic itself, it is needed to specify inside the route class the handler methods with corresponding `MessageMapping` and `CallbackMapping`.
-Each method gets an `UpdateWrapper` instance as an input and should return a ResponseEntity:
+To create the logic itself, it is needed to specify inside the route class the handler methods with corresponding `MessageMapping`, `CallbackMapping` etc. Each method gets an `UpdateWrapper` instance as an input and should return a ResponseEntity:

 ```
 @MessageMapping